Himalayan to Hawaiian: Different Types of Salt

 Persian blue salt is slightly sweet yet salty and imparts a light lemon flavour to certain dishes.
 Its beautiful blue hue is aesthetically pleasing and often used to elevate the appearance of dishes.

 Persian blue salt pairs well with fish or tomato-rich dishes like this Lemon Labneh with Roasted Tomatoes, Pine nuts & Toasted Pita or Roasted Red Pepper & Tomato Soup.

 Sea salt is harvested from evaporated saltwater lakes and oceans, anywhere in the world.
 Unlike table salt, sea salt isn’t normally processed, meaning it retains most minerals and nutrients.
 Sea salt is available in ground and crystal form.

 Naturally, it doesn’t contain iodine, but some types have been fortified with iodine for the purpose of regulating thyroid health.
 When it comes to saltiness, both table and sea salt contain approximately 40% sodium by weight, but because table salt is finer, the sodium content would differ when measured by volume.

 Sea salt is used to season many dishes, especially steak.
 Try it on this New York Strip Steak.

-Probably the most used type of salt in many households.
-Table salt is mined from underground salt deposits, and is processed in a similar way to table sugar.
+Probably the most popular type of salt in many households, table salt is mined from underground salt deposits and is processed in a similar way to table sugar.
 Besides iodine, table salt usually contains anti-caking agents to prevent the grains from clumping.

 Use table salt for seasoning pasta water to make this Gnocchi in a Creamy Basil Pesto.